 Samsung Pay is a mobile payment and digital wallet service by Samsung Electronics that lets users make payments using compatible phones and other Samsung-produced devices.
 The service supports contactless payments using near-field communications but also incorporates an electromagnetic transmission system that allows contactless payments to be used on payment terminals that only support magnetic stripe cards.

 Compare to other wallet apps above, Samsung Pay has some obvious advantages since many of the merchants haven’t updated their payment system to support NFC yet.

-Google Wallet is a peer-to-peer payments service developed by Google that allows people to send and receive money from a mobile device or desktop computer at no cost to either sender or receiver.
-When setting up, a Google Wallet account must be linked to an existing debit card or bank account in the United States.
-Google Wallet can be used through the Google Wallet app, Gmail, and the Google Wallet Card.
+Google Pay is a peer-to-peer payments service developed by Google that allows people to send and receive money from a mobile device or desktop computer at no cost to either sender or receiver.
+When setting up, a Google Pay account must be linked to an existing debit card or bank account in the United States.
+Google Pay can be used through the Google Pay app, Gmail, and the Google Pay Card.
 The app is available for Android devices running Android 4.0 and above, and for iOS devices running iOS 7.0 and above.
-Google Wallet also had NFC payment capabilities, until the creation of Android Pay.
+Google Pay also had NFC payment capabilities, until the creation of Android Pay.

-While Android Pay is released after Google wallet, it doesn’t mean that Google wallet is less relevant than its brother.
-This is not the first time Google has two of its services in competition with each other—see Hangouts and Messenger, or the former Google Videos and Youtube.
+While Android Pay is released after Google Pay, it doesn’t mean that Google Pay is less relevant than its brother.
+This is not the first time Google has two of its services in competition with each other—see Hangouts and Messenger, or the former Google Videos and YouTube.
 And they are both great apps to use.

 More to look forward to

 While the mobile wallets above are very useful, they are far from perfect.
 There are many things to improve in terms of making the best mobile wallet.
 That’s why we would like to make a little announcement: In the near future, SimiCart will release our own mobile wallet app – an app with unique features that benefit both customers and merchants.
 So please stay tune and waiting for more news to come.